aziyya/CPT212-Assignment-2/README.md

 # **🌟Boyer-Moore Pattern Searching Algorithm🌟**

-This program implements the Boyer-Moore string search algorithm, which is one of the most efficient algorithms for finding a substring (pattern) within a larger string (text).
+This program implements the Boyer-Moore string search algorithm using Java language.
+Boyer-Moore string search algorithm is one of the most efficient algorithms for finding a substring (pattern) within a larger string (text).

 ## **Features**